jeka-dev/demo-project-springboot-headless/README.md

 ## Create Native Images

-Create an executable file under *jeka-output* dir:
+To create an executable file under *jeka-output* dir, execute:
 ```shell
 jeka native: compile
 ```

-Run it:
+To run the created executable file, simply execute:
 ```shell
 jeka -p
 ```
 Fine !
 We created a native Spring-Boot application without the need to install or configure anything on the host machine.

-## Create Native Docker Images
+We successfully created a native Spring-Boot application.

-Now, let's create a Docker image of the native application:
+## Create Docker Images running a Native Executable

 ```shell
 jeka docker: buildNative
 ```